zmpulse/pywafo/README.rst

 WAFO is a toolbox Python routines for statistical analysis and simulation of random waves and random loads.
-WAFO is freely redistributable software, see WAFO icence, cf. the GNU General Public License (GPL) and contain tools for:
+WAFO is freely redistributable software, see WAFO licence, cf. the GNU General Public License (GPL) and contain tools for:

 Fatigue Analysis
 ----------------